 "Pink puffer"

-1) Barrel chest deformity
+1) Barrel chest deformity2) lung volume increases

 3) Vital capacity decreases